Language Translation

 DNR will contact processors and taxidermists to determine if they would be interested in participating in this CWD sampling effort.
 If your business would like to partner with DNR to collect CWD samples, please call 317-473-6693.

-The Indiana DNR and the National Deer Association have started a program to collect samples for CWD testing with the help of taxidermists.
-In 2023-2024 hunting season, taxidermists from select areas will be asked to participate based on available funding and coverage.
+The Indiana DNR and the National Deer Association have started a program to collect samples for CWD testing with the help of taxidermists and meat processors.
+In the 2024-2025 hunting season, partners from select areas will be asked to participate based on available funding and coverage.

-Participating taxidermists will collect the two retropharyngeal lymph nodes, which are found in the neck of white-tailed deer and provide the approximate age of the deer.
-The DNR will pay taxidermists $10 for each viable sample they collect.
+Participating partners will collect the two retropharyngeal lymph nodes found in the neck of white-tailed deer and provide the approximate age of the deer.
+The DNR will pay partners $10 for each viable sample they collect.
 DNR will provide sampling supplies and training to all participating taxidermists.
-Taxidermists will use a provided sample datasheet with corresponding barcoded stickers to record the information that needs to be collected from the hunter.
+Partners will use a provided sample datasheet with corresponding barcoded stickers to record the information that needs to be collected from the hunter.

-Hunters will be able to look up the results of their deer’s CWD test online three to four weeks after the samples are picked up.
-Hunters will also be sent a letter with their deer’s results and a metal commemoration band as a thank you for participating.
+Hunters will be able to look up the results of their deer’s CWD test online three to four weeks after the samples are collected from the partner.

 Carcass Transportation

-Out-of-state deer hunters should follow carcass transportation regulations for their home state as well as carcass transportation regulations for the state in which they are hunting.
+Out-of-state deer hunters should follow carcass transportation regulations for their home state and carcass transportation regulations for the state in which they are hunting.

 Import restrictions governing carcasses in Indiana

-According to the Centers for Disease Control and Prevention, “there have been no reported cases of CWD infection in people.
-However, animal studies suggest CWD poses a risk to some types of non-human primates, like monkeys, that eat meat from CWD-infected animals.”
+According to the Centers for Disease Control and Prevention, there have been no reported cases of CWD infection in people.
+However, some animal studies suggest CWD poses a risk to some types of non-human primates, like monkeys, that eat meat from CWD-infected animals.

 Testing is not required in Indiana at this time, but in areas where CWD is known to be present, the CDC recommends that hunters strongly consider having deer and elk tested before eating the meat.
 The CDC recommends that you do not eat meat from an animal that tests positive for CWD.